Domi04151309/Domi04151309/README.md

 ### Hi there, I'm Dominik 👋

 ### About Me 🧑🏻

-I am interested in programming, and I think that developing new things is a lot of fun.
-You can help developing most of my projects and become a part of the open-source community.
-Improvement suggestions are always welcome, so if you want to make some feel free to do so.
+I'm interested in programming, and I think it's great to create new things.
+I'm always on the lookout for new technologies and techniques to create amazing products with great user experiences and sleek interfaces.
+When I'm not coding, I like taking photos, hanging out with friends, or playing the guitar.

 ### Statistics ✨